Qubik65536/resume/waterlooworks/resume.typ

   dates: dates-helper(start-date: "Sep 2024", end-date: "May 2025"),
   github: "Vanier-Robotics",
 )
-- Organized and led 10+ Python and algorithm-focused preparatory workshops to prepare team members.
+- Prepared the team by organizing and leading 10+ Python and algorithm-focused preparatory workshops.
-- Achieved 1st place in Division 1 at CRC TakTik 2025 programming competition as part of the team.
+- Achieved 1st place in Division 1 at CRC TakTik 2025 programming competition with the team.

 #experience(
   title: "Tutor, Math and Science",